nzilbb/labbcat-js/README.md

 # labbcat-js

-Client library for communicating with LaBB-CAT servers.
+Client library for communicating with [LaBB-CAT](https://labbcat.canterbury.ac.nz/) servers using JavaScript.

+LaBB-CAT is a web-based linguistic annotation store that stores audio or video recordings, text transcripts, and other annotations.

+Annotations of various types can be automatically generated or manually added.

+LaBB-CAT servers are usually password-protected linguistic corpora, and can be accessed manually via a web browser, or programmatically using a client library like this one.

-This is both a node module and a browser-importable script (nzilbb.labbcat.js) that provides functionality for querying and extracting data from LaBB-CAT corpora, directly from JavaScript.
+This library is both a node module and a browser-importable script (nzilbb.labbcat.js) that provides functionality for querying and extracting data from LaBB-CAT corpora, directly from JavaScript.